 Rule 70.12

-If, in the opinion of the examiner, there are significant and pertinent issues as to the clarity of the claims, the description and the drawings, or the question whether the claims are fully supported by the description, observations should be made as to the clarity of the claims, the description, and the drawings, or the question whether the claims are fully supported by the description, the examiner includes these observations in the written opinion and/or examination report and also indicates the reasons therefor In such a case, the examiner should list the numbers of any relevant claims and indicate the reasons for lack of clarity and/or support.
+If, in the opinion of the examiner, there are significant and pertinent issues as to the clarity of the claims, the description and the drawings, or the question whether the claims are fully supported by the description, observations should be made to the effect in Box No. VIII of the written opinion and/or examination report.
+In such a case, the examiner should list the numbers of any relevant claims and indicate the reasons for lack of clarity and/or support.
 In deciding whether or not to include any observations on these matters, due account should be given to the significance and relevance of the observations in any further processing of the application.
 In particular, the examiner should take into consideration other amendments that may be necessary to the claims, for example, to overcome any negative statement with regard to novelty, inventive step (non-obviousness) and/or industrial applicability.
 Observations with regard to issues of clarity and support therefore need not be included when it is highly likely that amendments will have to be made in order to overcome other objections and these amendments would also resolve the clarity and support issues.
 On the other hand, where an opinion or a report includes a positive statement with regard to novelty, inventive step (non-obviousness) and industrial applicability in respect of all claims, the opinion or report should raise any significant and pertinent matters concerning clarity and support.
 (See also paragraphs 5.31 to 5.58 and 17.09).

 Finalization of the Report

-Rule 70.3, 70.4, 70.14; Section 612
+Rules 70.3, 70.4, 70.14; Section 612

 When finalizing the international preliminary examination report, the Authority indicates the date on which the demand for international preliminary examination was submitted, the date on which the report was completed and the name and address of the International Preliminary Examining Authority.
 These last-mentioned items may either be completed when including the other data or when completing the report.
 Every written opinion and international preliminary examination report indicates the name of an authorized officer and of the International Authority responsible for that opinion or report.